What are the most frequent types of antibiotic resistance?

 Table 186-1 ESKAPE Pathogens: Multidrug-Resistant Bacteria Most Likely to Have No Effective Drug Therapy in the Immediate Future ||Download (.pdf)

 Table 186-1 ESKAPE Pathogens: Multidrug-Resistant Bacteria Most Likely to Have No Effective Drug Therapy in the Immediate Future

 - Enterococcus faecium (VRE)

 - Acinetobacter baumannii

 - Pseudomonas aeruginosa

 The medically important staphylococci may be divided into two main groups based on the rapid coagulase test, a measure of the ability of a staphylococcal colony to produce a clot in a tube of rabbit serum.
 Coagulase-negative staphylococci (principally Staphylococcus epidermidis) have little virulence aside from biofilm production, and generally only cause infections of medical devices, such as central venous catheters and joint prostheses.
 By contrast, Staphylococcus aureus (coagulase-positive) is innately pathogenic, and is one of the few bacteria that cause severe infection in both community and health care settings.

 - A major strategy to reduce antibiotic resistance is to prescribe the narrowest spectrum antibiotic.
-For example, for documented methicillin-sensitive Staphylococcus aureus infection, preferred drugs ...
+For example, for documented methicillin-sensitive Staphylococcus aureus infection, preferred drugs for intravenous therapy are ...